GoogleCloudPlatform/cloud-bigtable-examples/java/cloud-bigtable-mapreduce-example/README.md

 ### Install bdutil

-We will be using the  to provision resources for our Hadoop cluster.
+We will be using the bdutil tool to provision resources for our Hadoop cluster.
 Please download bdutil from the [downloads page](https://cloud.google.com/hadoop/downloads) and follow the instructions to install it on the [bdutil page](https://cloud.google.com/hadoop/bdutil).